who we are

 SETH EYRING

-Seth Eyring is senior project manager at Global Cities Inc. Prior to joining Global Cities, Seth worked as an EFL teacher at the Taipei Japanese School in Taipei, Taiwan and as a teaching fellow at Anatolia College in Thessaloniki, Greece.
+Seth Eyring is senior project manager at Global Cities, leading on media, communications, and events.
+Prior to joining Global Cities, Seth worked as an EFL teacher at the Taipei Japanese School in Taipei, Taiwan and as a teaching fellow at Anatolia College in Thessaloniki, Greece.
 After teaching, Seth returned to the United States to pursue a graduate degree in international education.
 While a graduate student, Seth joined Global Cities to support the Global Scholars program and supervise the intern team.
 Seth holds an M.A. in Comparative and International Education from Columbia University, Teachers College and a B.A. in Anthropology from Reed College.

 COLLEEN KHACHATOURIANS